Mom's Dinner

 This beef stew recipe is written for 2 hours on your stove top, however I have also included instructions for making it a little quicker in your Instant Pot!

-I know not everyone loves wine in their food, so if that is you check out my Dutch Oven Beef Stew and Instant Pot Beef & Barley, both recipes do not include wine.
+I know not everyone loves wine in their food, so if that is you check out one of these; Instant Pot Beef Stew, Dutch Oven Beef Stew and Instant Pot Beef & Barley.

 BUT, if you do love cooking with wine, check out my recipes for Goat Cheese Chicken or Instant Pot Risotto!